fred-mcmaster/CardGame/README.md

 This is a library build for card games.

 There are a few class created - Game, Card, Deck, Hand, Player.
-They have their owna ttributes, methods and some of them includes constructor built for game use.
+They have their own ttributes, methods and some of them includes constructor built for game use.

 For example, Card class with rank value, and suit attributes.
 Deck class have Shuffling function.
 Player class include player name, id with